natgo/wt-wiki-scraper/wikitext-transpiled/ground/T-80U%20(YouTube%20Cup).md

 === Mobility ===
 {{Specs-Tank-Mobility}}
 <!-- ''Write about the mobility of the ground vehicle.
 Estimate the specific power and manoeuvrability, as well as the maximum speed forwards and backwards.'' -->
 The mobility of the T-80U is actually much better than that of the [[T-80B]], despite the U model weighing three tons more.
 This is thanks to the improved engine mounted in theT-80U which has a stock engine power of 1,106 hp, going up to 1,250 hp once the appropriate modules have been researched.
 It has a maximum speed of 69 km/h (43 mph) forward and -9.7 km/h (-6 mph) in reverse.
 The one downside is the traverse in neutral, taking around 19 seconds for a full 360° spin, but this can be greatly reduced if the tank is already in at least in 3rd gear.

 As with most Russian MBTs, the reverse speed (-9.7 km/h (-6 mph)) does leave the tank vulnerable in situations where a fast retreat would be preferable.
-The commander should always be aware of his immediate surroundings and have a plan to get out of the area in case of a debilitating hit.{{tankMobility}}
+The commander should always be aware of his immediate surroundings and have a plan to get out of the area in case of a debilitating hit.

+{{tankMobility|abMinHp=1,937|rbMinHp=1,106}}

 === Modifications and economy ===
 {{Specs-Economy}}